jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The Eisenhower interstate system requires that one mile in every five must be straight in case of war or emergency, they could be used as airstrips.
+⚡<!-- FUNFACT --> Fun fact: In Vermont, the ratio of cows to people is 10:1

 </div>